 When the methodology changes

 The goal is to keep every score on the site reflective of the current rubric applied to the current ingredient list, so that comparisons within the same rubric remain apples-to-apples.
-The dry kibble rubric is at v1.0 (retroactively labeled 2026-04-19 for version hygiene alongside the fresh and cross-format rubrics; the underlying scoring math is unchanged from the rubric that has powered every dry-kibble review since KibbleIQ launched).
+The dry kibble rubric is at v15 (locked 2026-05-06 — see CHANGELOG Phase 106 for the v14→v15 disambiguation set).
 The fresh food rubric is at v1.0 (published 2026-04-19).
-The cross-format rubric is at v1.0 (published 2026-04-19) and closes the cross-format comparison clause that was deferred in Fresh Food Rubric v1.0 §7.
+The cross-format rubric is at v2.0 (published 2026-04-19, kept current alongside the dry-rubric versioning) and closes the cross-format comparison clause that was deferred in Fresh Food Rubric v1.0 §7.
+The treats rubric is at v1.0 (tentative lock 2026-04-21, wired into the analyzer 2026-04-21) — Claude-applied §12 sign-off with editorial override retained via diff review.